Shivam1432/Strings-in-Java/README.md

 WAP in java which reverses the entire string without reversing the character sequence.(For example, INPUT: Hello World and OUTPUT: World Hello)
 # JavaCode4
 WAP in java for password validation such that password must be at least 5 characters long and must contain character @,a lower case alphabet, an upper case alphabet and a number.
+# JavaCode5
+WAP in java to find occurence of a word in a sentence that includes punctuation marks(For example, INPUT: Sam:Hi, my name is Sam.
+Jenny:Hi.
+Find occurence of word:Hi
+OUTPUT: Hi occurs 2 times at position: 1 and 7).